 - Having committed space, facilities, and use of other resources

 - Completing the applicable compliance reviews prior to initiating the project, e.g., biohazards, hazardous waste, recombinant DNA, animal subjects, human subjects, radiation safety, and conflict of interest

 Investigator award credit may be captured two different ways on the UAccess Research proposal:

 - Credit for Award.
-Also known as academic or intellectual credit, it is allocated by percentage to investigators and department/college.
-These amounts are used in University publications on externally funded activity.
+Also known as academic or intellectual credit, is allocated by percentage to investigators and departments/colleges.
+These amounts are used in University publications about externally funded activity.

 Award Credit may be influenced by factors like: